Stay current on topics trending in your field.

 Search our continually updated list of published articles, recorded interviews, and presentations from respected academics and practitioners in the mental health community.

-Increasing firearm responsibility and safety and reducing mental health stigma to allow seeking treatment may benefit violence prevention efforts and minimize mass shootings.
+Experts in the field of violence risk assessment and psychopathy caution against the use of the PCL-R in predicting institutional violence among high-security custodial settings.
 This is the bottom line of a recently published article in Psychology, Public Policy, and Law.
-Below is a summary of the research and findings as well as a translation of this […]
+Below is a summary of the research and findings as well as a translation […]